+7. Properly load and tie a patient into a Stokes litter, and rig it for semi-technical evacuations.
 7. Reliably use VHF-FM mobile and handheld radios to communicate mission information, including:

 - a. adjustment of channel, volume, squelch, and PL (CTCSS) controls; - b. using the ASRC radio SOP, including proper station identification and observance of FCC regulations, proper use of prowords, and use of the ICAO (ITU) phonetic alphabet; and - c. describing various techniques for improving marginal communications encountered while using VHF-FM handheld radios.